help-me-mom/ng-mocks/README.md

 #### MockBuilder `precise` flag

-By default, when [`.mock(MyService, mock)`](#mockbuildermock) is used it creates a mock copy via [`MockService(MyService, mock)`](#how-to-create-a-mock-service).
+By default, when [`.mock(MyService, mock)`](#mockbuildermock) is used it creates a mock object via [`MockService(MyService, mock)`](#how-to-create-a-mock-service).
-In some cases we might want to use the exactly passed mock object instead of that.
+In some cases we might want to use the exactly passed mock object instead of extension.
 For this behavior we need to set `precise` flag to `true`.

 ```typescript